wcushen/blog/content/post/2022-04-skupper-deep-dive.md

 Using project "south" on server "https://api.cluster-two.example.com:6443".

 $ skupper status
-Skupper is enabled for namespace "south" in interior mode.
-It is connected to 1 other site.
-It has 1 exposed service.
+Skupper is not enabled for namespace 'south'
-The site console url is:  https://skupper-south.apps.cluster-two.example.com The credentials for internal console-auth mode are held in secret: 'skupper-console-users'
 ```

 ### Step 3: Installing the Skupper Router and Controller